 If you have the advanced form of gum disease, Dr. Doray may need to perform more intensive treatments.
 These include root planing and scaling to remove bacteria from deep pockets of the gums.
 In extreme cases, surgery may be necessary.

-Philadelphia based Dr. Doray is welcoming new and out of town patients.
-Call us at (215) 395-6076 to schedule a consultation to determine the best type of treatment for you.
+Dr. Pamela Doray is welcoming new patients in Philadelphia County and surrounding communities.
+Call us at (215) 395-6076 , or schedule a consultation online to determine the best type of treatment for you.